VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

 1. Vehicle does NOT take over the new order in its internal buffer
-2. Vehicle reports the warning "orderError" with the wrong fields as error references
+2. Vehicle reports an error  of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
 3. The warning shall be reported until the vehicle has accepted a new order.